Expat Exchange

 Expats, digital nomads and retirees living in Galway responded:

 "Outside of Clifden Galway, it was out in the country with mountains and seascapes, it was what I wanted quiet and nature.
 I would make a trip to Clifden once and week to do what was needed as far as groceries , or hardwares and would make a day of it which included visits to local restaurants and bars for entertainment.
-This was very satisfying and met my needs," said one expat living in Galway.
+This was very satisfying and met my needs," said an expat in Galway.

 What type of social life can someone expect in Galway?